 In general, for quantum gravity (or antigravity) to be generated naturally, or artificially, we need the following 3 components properly combined, oriented, and tuned:

-Ideally, the electric and magnetic field lines should be perpendicular, as per the Minkowski-Feigel effect.
+Ideally, the electric and magnetic field lines should be perpendicular.
 Also ideally, the vector of angular momentum should be in a plane perpendicular to the lines of the electric field.
 Deviations from the 90′ angle will weaken the effect.

 Let’s illustrate it with a simple example.